 Applicants Possessing Teacher Certification in Countries-of-Origin

-Individuals with teaching qualifications obtained in any country from an accredited post–secondary institution, such as a college or university, and after a minimum of 12 years of elementary and secondary schooling, are eligible to apply for evaluation for certification by the Ministry of Education Teacher Regulation Branch (TRB).
+Individuals with teaching qualifications obtained in any country from an accredited post–secondary institution, such as a college or university, and after a minimum of 12 years of elementary and secondary schooling, are eligible to apply for evaluation for certification by the Ministry of Education Teacher Certification Branch (TCB).

-Once you have contacted TRB and received a letter assessing your credentials, please contact UBC’s Teacher Education Office for information about our Teacher Updating Program.
+Once you have contacted TCB and received a letter assessing your credentials, please contact UBC’s Teacher Education Office for information about our Teacher Updating Program.

 Applicants with a Degree but No Teacher Certification

 If you have a Bachelor of Arts or a Bachelor of Science degree and are interested in a teaching career, please review both academic and experience requirements for UBC’s post-baccalaureate Bachelor of Education.
 There are self-assessment worksheets linked from these pages that will help you with questions about academic credentials.

 If you have further questions please email firstname.lastname@example.org to set up an appointment with an advisor.
 Make sure to bring the completed self-assessment worksheets and copies of all post-secondary transcripts and/or degree certificates.
 For advising purposes these do not have to be sealed copies; however, when you apply, you will need to arrange to have official sealed copies sent to our office.

 If your transcripts are not in the English language, you will need to bring an official translation.
 We recommend MOSAIC for translations (there is a fee associated with this service).

 The admissions officer will evaluate your documentation and advise regarding UBC’s requirements.
 It is possible we will request more detailed course syllabi in order to accurately assess.
 During your appointment you can also discuss experience requirements and application process/timelines.